-In addition, all unpaid balances (net of financial aid and payment plans) are assessed 5% interest charge (APR) annually until balance is paid in full.
+In addition, all unpaid balances (net of financial aid and payment plans) will be assessed a \$150 Non Payment Fee.
 (NO EXCEPTIONS).

 ADD/DROP CLASS ADJUSTMENTS AND REFUND POLICY

 Payment is due immediately for any additional charges resulting from the completion of an add/drop form.
 If a decrease in credit hours results in a student dropping below full-time during the posted add/drop period (12 hours for undergraduate students; 6 for graduate students), tuition, general fee assessment, and Financial Aid awards will be adjusted accordingly.
 A fee of \$10 will be charged per course added/dropped.